British Car Brands (manufacturer car companies, logos)

 ERF Logo

-The car manufacturer ERF was founded in 1933.
-It is named after Edwin Richard Foden, who was forced to resign from his previous job due to disagreements with the Foden Trucks board of directors.
-The fact is that Edwin wanted to create trucks with a diesel engine, and his colleagues were against it.
-He retired to implement his project independently, and he succeeded: ERF trucks have become famous both in the UK and abroad.
-But the company was in many ways inferior to its competitors.
-She bought all the components from suppliers and could not boast of high sales volumes.
-Before closing, the ERF brand changed hands until it was at MAN’s disposal.
-The new owner first changed the lineup and then decided to abandon the old trademark and its logo altogether – the red “ERF” lettering separating two diagonal lines of the same color.
+The automobile manufacturer ERF was founded in 1933.
+It was named in honor of Edwin Richard Foden, who was forced to leave his previous job due to disagreements with the Foden Trucks board of directors.
+Edwin wanted to develop diesel-powered trucks, but his colleagues opposed the idea.
+He retired to realize his project independently and succeeded: ERF trucks became famous in Great Britain and abroad.
+However, the company was in many ways inferior to its competitors.
+It bought all components from suppliers and could not boast high sales volumes.
+Before its closure, the ERF brand changed hands several times, ultimately being acquired by MAN.
+The new owner first changed the model range and then abandoned the old brand and its logo, the red inscription “ERF” separated by two diagonal lines of the same color.

 Marcos